sap-tutorials/Tutorials/tutorials/iot-part3-posting-data-hana/iot-part3-posting-data-hana.md

 ## Details
 ### You will learn
-Now that your foundation in place it’s time to do a test of posting our data and then to try it with our device.
+Now that your foundation in place it's time to do a test of posting our data and then to try it with our device.
 To test you will be using the [Chrome Postman extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).

 ### Time to Complete
 **10 Min**.